 For years, the Overseas Private Investment Corporation (OPIC) has been attacked by a handful of organizations as corporate welfare.
 But, were the charges of corporate welfare actually true?
 My colleague Todd Moss and I spent months looking at the data to get an answer, and here it is: no.

 After two and a half great years as director of CGD’s Rethinking US Development Policy initiative, I’m handing over the reins to my colleague Scott Morris.
 Many of you will know Scott as a CGD Senior Fellow with deep experience from the Treasury and on Capitol Hill.
 He’s a thought leader on many US development issues, especially the multilateral development banks and international debt.
-Rethink could not be in better hands as we start thinking about a new ad
+Rethink could not be in better hands as we start thinking about a new administration and Co

 Last night the House of Representatives passed the Electrify Africa Act.
 They followed the Senate, which passed the same bill by unanimous consent last December.
 Yes, amazingly enough, Congress has finally spoken: Combatting African energy poverty is the official policy of the land, or at least will be once President Obama holds a signing ceremony in the next 14 days.